Moujac/34365_IoT_Prototype_G10/README.md

 Note that new_main contains code for the unfinalized sleep implementation.

 "BlindCare" folder is the app code, which was made in Swift using Xcode.
+In the folder, the actual code is in BlindCare(root folder) -> BlindCare, this is where our logic and UI were made.